cloudutsukpilot/sakharams.github.io/_posts/cloud/azure/networking/2024-05-23-virtual-private-network-connections.md

 - Supported Connections: ExpressRoute circuits for private connectivity.
 - SKUs: Standard, High Performance, Ultra Performance, offering different levels of throughput and scalability.

+### Gateway Transit
+- Gateway transit enables you to use a peered virtual network's gateway for connecting to on-premises, instead of creating a new gateway for connectivity.
+-  As you increase your workloads in Azure, you need to scale your networks across regions and virtual networks to keep up with the growth.
+- Gateway transit allows you to share an ExpressRoute or VPN gateway with all peered virtual networks and lets you manage the connectivity in one place.

 ### 1. Point-to-Site (P2S) VPN